 - Serve in a bowl or plate along side rice with a sprinkling of fresh chopped cilantro and basil (highly recommended!) and lime wedges.
 Naan is a great side too!
 Enjoy your Thai curry!!

 - My favourite curry paste is J-lek brand.
 It has a good balance of lemon grsss, keiffer lime leaf, red chilies and spices.I buy it locally at my grocery store.
 I much prefer it over Thai kitchen red curry paste and it's affordable!

-- The veggies in this red curry are very versitile, you can basically add whatever you fancy!
-I usually use mushrooms, bell peppers and then it a free throw! – you could add carrots, cauliflower, broccoli, baby corn, bamboo shoots or snap peas (which I used) Sweet potatoes are a great addition too! – the list goes on… so many options!.
+- The vegetables in this vegan red curry are very versitile, you can basically add whatever you fancy!
+I usually use mushrooms, bell peppers and then it a free throw! - you could add carrots, cauliflower, broccoli, baby corn, bamboo shoots or snap peas (which I used) Sweet potatoes are a great addition too! - the list goes on... so many options!.
 Just keep the vegetables between 4-5 cups!
 And the harder to cook vegetables might need to steam or roast first before adding to the red curry broth- like carrots and sweet potatoes

 - The red curry sauce is perfect for veggies, tofu, noodles or pour it on anything it’s so good!!